CX9898/cmake-cuda-sample/README.md

 ### Linux

 The Linux examples are built using CMake.
-To use CMake, change the current directory to the example directory you wish to build, create and go to the build folder, and run `cmake..` :
+To use CMake, change the current directory to the example directory you wish to build, create and go to the build folder, and run `cmake ..` and `make` :

 ```Shell
 $ cd <CMakeCudaDemo>